hyperledger/iroha/docs/source/references/config.md

 ### `block_sync.batch_size`

-The number of blocks, which can be send in one message.
+The number of blocks, which can be sent in one message.

 Has type `u32`.
 Can be configured via environment variable `BLOCK_SYNC_BATCH_SIZE`